Culture of Paris

-The culture of Paris concerns the arts, music, museums, festivals and other entertainment in Paris, the capital city of France.
-The city is today one of the world's leading business and cultural centers; entertainment, music, media, fashion, and the arts all contribute to its status as one of the world's major global cities.
+The culture of Paris concerns the arts, music, museums, festivals and other entertainment in Paris, the capital of France.
+The city is today one of the world's leading business and cultural centres; entertainment, music, media, fashion, and the arts all contribute to its status as one of the world's major global cities.

 Paris is also home to notable cultural attractions such as the Louvre, Musée Picasso, Musée Rodin, Musée du Montparnasse, and Musée National d'Art Moderne.
 The Musée d'Orsay and Musée de l'Orangerie are notable for housing Impressionist era masterpieces, while art and artifacts from the Middle Ages can be seen in Musée Cluny.

-A variety of landmarks and objects are cultural icons associated with Paris, such as Eiffel Tower, Notre Dame de Paris and Opéra Garnier.
-Many of Paris' once-popular local establishments have come to cater to the tastes and expectations of tourists, rather than local patrons.
+A variety of landmarks and objects are cultural icons associated with Paris, such as Eiffel Tower, Notre-Dame de Paris and Opéra Garnier.
+Many of Paris's once-popular local establishments have come to cater to the tastes and expectations of tourists, rather than local patrons.
 Le Lido, the cabaret-dance hall, for example, is a staged dinner theater spectacle, a dance display that was once but one aspect of the cabaret's former atmosphere.
 All of the establishment's former social or cultural elements, such as its ballrooms and gardens, are gone today.
-Much of Paris' hotel, restaurant, and night entertainment trades have become heavily dependent on tourism.
+Much of Paris's hotel, restaurant, and night entertainment trades have become heavily dependent on tourism.

+History

 Architecture

 Haussmann's renovation of Paris during the mid-19th century created many of its wide boulevards and characteristic multi-level housing, often with shops and cafes at the ground level.
 The purpose of the renovations was to replace crowded, dilapidated Medieval-era housing, but some areas, such as the Marais, were untouched by the renovation of Paris.
-Other notable landmarks erected during the 19th century feature elaborate Art Nouveau designs popular during the Belle Epoque, such as the Palais Garnier (Paris Opera) and the Galeries Lafayette shopping center.
+Other notable landmarks erected during the 19th century feature elaborate Art Nouveau designs popular during the Belle Époque, such as the Palais Garnier (Paris Opera) and the Galeries Lafayette shopping centre.